Santhoshg9793/Expense-Tracker/Readme.txt

 ##Implemented swagger API documentation.
 -Run the application and go to http://localhost:8081/swagger-ui.html#/ to know about REST API services usage.

+##Implemented Lombok(useful for compile time annotations).
+-To get Lombok setup install the Lombok Jar to configure to your IDE and then rebuild the project.

 ### Usage

 - Run the application and go on http://localhost:8081/